isomerpages/moe-bendemeerpri/_curriculum/English.md

 ---
 <h3>ENGLISH</h3>
 <h4>Vision</h4>
-<p>The vision of the English Department is to ensure that every student of
+<p>The vision of the English Department is to ensure that every Bendemeer
-Bendemeer is a confident and competent communicator.
-In order to realise this vision, the department has planned a six-year programme to provide our students with a strong foundation and exposure to rich language.
-The mission of the English Department is to inspire the love of learning&nbsp;through rich learning activities and positive role modelling.
-The English department has also embarked on Strategy-based instruction as its key approach to teaching EL.</p>
+student becomes a confident and competent communicator.
+To realise this vision, the department has planned a six-year, progressive programme that develops a strong language foundation and provides rich, meaningful learning experiences.</p>
+<p>Our mission is to inspire a love for learning through engaging learning
+activities and positive role modelling.
+To achieve this, the English Department has adopted Strategy-Based Instruction as our core pedagogical approach and has also incorporated Thinking Routines to deepen students’ meaning-making, strengthen their reasoning skills, and nurture reflective, independent learners.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/English_2025_1.jpg">
 </div>